Disclosures

 When is it a bad idea to invest a personal loan?

-Investing a personal loan becomes a bad idea when you're taking on high-interest debt to fund speculative investments or risky ventures.”
+Investing a personal loan becomes a bad idea when you're taking on high-interest debt to fund speculative investments or risky ventures. ”

-John Grace, Investor’s Advantage Corporation
+— John Grace, founder, Investor’s Advantage Corp.

 Here are a few reasons to avoid investing a personal loan:

-• You can’t afford to lose on the investment.
 If you can’t afford to lose money on the investment you make with the loan funds, it’s too risky to use a personal loan to invest.

-• You don’t have excellent credit.
 If you don’t have excellent credit, you probably won’t get a low enough interest rate on your personal loan to make a profit on your investment.

-• You can’t repay the loan without investment profit.
 If you intended to use the investment’s profit to repay the loan, but the investment underperforms, you may not be able to make the loan payments.
 This can cause significant damage to your credit score and you might end up in debt.

 » MORE: What is a good investment?